 The CORBA specification requires that unshared or per-method types of servers fail if an attempt is made to start them manually.
 This means that manual servers can only be registered as shared servers.
 Therefore, you cannot use the -persistent option with either the -unshared or -per-method options of the putit command.
-These unshared and per-method servers are described in section "Server Activation Modes" on page 31.
+These unshared and per-method servers are described in "Server Activation Modes".